First-Year On-Campus Resident Parking Policy

 San Diego State University considers the on-campus living experience an integral and necessary part of a student's total education.
 As a community, we also believe in reducing our carbon footprint and supporting overall sustainability in alignment with the university's climate action goals.

-In support of sustainability initiatives, incoming freshmen who live on campus will not be permitted to bring a car the first year of study at SDSU.
+In support of sustainability initiatives, incoming first-year students who live on campus will not be permitted to bring a car the first year of study at SDSU.

-As with other campus policies, to assist students who may have unique needs, freshmen with documented hardships are able and encouraged to apply for a waiver.
-The waiver must be completed and submitted by March 15, 2020, prior to the student’s first semester of enrollment.
+As with other campus policies, to assist students who may have unique needs, first-year students with documented hardships are able and encouraged to apply for a waiver.
+The waiver for the 2022/23 academic year must be completed and submitted by May 31, 2022, prior to the student’s first semester of enrollment.
 Hardships may include a medical or disability related need, a military need, employment needs and other compelling circumstances.
 All waiver requests must be approved prior to bringing the vehicle to campus.

 Other Transportation Options

 SDSU encourages students -- as well as faculty and staff -- to both consider and utilize the many alternatives to having a vehicle on campus, including use of the bus and trolley systems and also ride sharing.
-SDSU has partnered with Zipcar, a car sharing service available to students 18 years and older and Zimride, which allows students to post rides or request rides through the Zimride webage.
+SDSU has partnered with Zipcar, a car sharing service available to students 18 years and older and Waze which allows students to post rides or request rides through the Waze phone app.
 More information can be found SDSU's Commuting & Transportation web page.

 Interpretation and Enforcement of this Policy

 Students must provide only accurate information regarding their request for waiver and supporting documentation.
-Students’ signatures on the waiver request form indicates that all information presented to the Freshman Parking Waiver Committee is true and accurate to the best of their knowledge.
+Students’ signatures on the waiver request form indicates that all information presented to the First-Year Parking Waiver Committee is true and accurate to the best of their knowledge.
 Those who submit falsified information will be referred to the Center for Student Rights and Responsibilities for violation of the Student Code of Conduct.
-Upperclassmen who attempt to purchase a parking permit for freshmen will have future parking privileges revoked, and will be referred to the Center for Student Rights and Responsibilities for potential disciplinary action
+Upperclassmen who attempt to purchase a parking permit for first-year students will have future parking privileges revoked, and will be referred to the Center for Student Rights and Responsibilities for potential disciplinary action.

 Waivers will not be granted for: